Scalable AI LLM RAG Pipeline: Async Document Processing with LangChain, NestJS, BullMQ, and Qdrant - Andy Primawan

 Step 3: The Worker Awakens (BullMQ Consumer)

 This is where the magic happens.
 We run a separate NestJS process (or the same one, configured for hybrid mode) that acts as a BullMQ Consumer.
-This worker constantly listens for new jobs in the document-processing
+This worker constantly listens for new jobs in the document-processing queue.

-When it picks up a process-document
+When it picks up a process-document job, it gets the s3ObjectKey and begins the real work.

 // In your worker/processor file